PJM’s Coal Bias Is Giving Us Pollution, High Electric Bills

 Pennsylvania Governor Josh Shapiro

-Pushback from politicians, led by Pennsylvania Governor Josh Shapiro, has successfully convinced PJM to institute a price cap, putting a limit on how high prices can go.
-Ratepayers serviced by BG&E and Dominion Energy might pay less next year thanks to this price cap, but it is only a band-aid, and the rest of the region will still face higher costs.
-However, this shows that PJM’s policies can be challenged.
+Recent pushback from politicians, led by Pennsylvania Gov. Josh Shapiro, has successfully convinced PJM to institute a price cap, putting a limit on how high consumer prices can be.
+In states like Maryland and Virginia, customers served by BGE and Dominion Energy may pay less next year thanks to this pro-consumer response — but it is only a temporary solution, and the rest of the region will face higher costs.
+Pushback at the state level, however, shows that PJM’s policies can be challenged.
 Political leaders can successfully fight for reforms that help our pocketbooks.

 In Maryland, prices are rising for another reason as well.
-Last year, PJM mandated that two coal plants had to remain online even though their owners wanted to retire them.
-Stuck with its fossil fuel bias, PJM saw no other alternative to meet energy demand than to keep inefficient coal plants online past their retirement date.
-This decision will cost some Marylanders up to $60 more per month because PJM prioritized coal plants that are far more expensive than their clean energy equivalents.
+Earlier this year, as the Chesapeake Bay Journal reported in its April issue, PJM mandated that two coal plants had to remain online even though their owners wanted to retire them.
+Stuck with its fossil fuel-centric worldview, PJM saw no alternative to meet energy demand than to keep inefficient coal plants online past their retirement date.
+Because coal is so expensive, this decision will cost some Marylanders up to 24% more per month, according to RTO Insider.
+This is nothing but a subsidy for highly polluting, uneconomical coal plants, imposed on consumers who had no say in the process.

 Air photo of Brandon Shores Generating Station in Anne Arundel County, Maryland, near Baltimore.
 View facing north.